 Then, if your plane does encounter FOD, it has a better chance of surviving.

-Want to learn more to keep your private aircraft clean?
+Want to learn more about keeping your private aircraft clean and maintained?

 For further reading on this topic, the Aircraft Owners and Pilots Association has a useful Guide to Aircraft Airworthiness.